HomeBlogMarketingSEM & PPCThe Ultimate Guide to Ecommerce PPC

 For ecommerce PPC, shopping ads are very useful.
 These ads target searchers with high commercial intent, meaning they are looking to buy–a perfect match for your online store looking to sell.

-Pro tip: Each ad platform has its own criteria of what you need for your ad.
-You’ll design your PPC ads based on what placements are best for reaching your target audience.
+Pro tip: Each ad platform has its own criteria for what you need for your ad.
+You’ll design your PPC ads based on what placements are best for reaching your target audience

 Targeting